 - Losing interest in activities once enjoyed

-It’s normal to feel anxious, sad or frightened after a traumatic event.
-However, an individual may need treatment for PTSD before memories of the experience fade or to get unstuck.
+It’s normal to feel anxious, sad, or frightened after a traumatic event.
+However, an individual may need treatment for PTSD before memories of the experience fade or get unstuck.
 It might feel like they’ll never get over what happened.
 Feeling normal again begins by reaching out for support.

 Developing new coping skills can help individuals overcome PTSD and live without a constant feeling of danger.